 International Students

-The College Prep Program invites you to join students from around the world to immerse yourself in rigorous course work and experience the American college culture.
-Rising high school juniors and seniors have three options to choose from:
+The College Prep Program invites you to join students from around the world to immerse yourself in rigorous coursework and experience the American college culture.
+High school students have three options to choose from:

-- Enroll in undergraduate courses for college credit and start your college career early!
+• Enroll in undergraduate courses for college credit and start your college career early! (rising juniors and seniors only)

-- Join a fascinating classroom discussion in our on campus IN FOCUS Seminars or online e-FOCUS Seminars, taught by top Northwestern faculty and instructors highlighting themes relevant today!
+• Join a fascinating classroom discussion in our on campus IN FOCUS Seminars or online e-FOCUS Seminars, taught by top Northwestern faculty and instructors highlighting themes relevant today! (rising sophomores, juniors, and seniors)

 Residential students will also have many opportunities to participate in campus-wide Summer Session activities including lunchtime entertainment on Lake Michigan, barbecues on the beach and an evening outdoor film festival.
 Additionally, University-sponsored activities, such as theatre and music performances, are open to all students as well as access to many of the university's resources including the gymnasium, library, and private student beach.